Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-After we had analyzed and summarized participant results, we presented Teleoscope in two multi-hour analysis sessions with a Visualization research group.
+\textit{Post-hoc Analysis by Visualization Group} After we had analyzed and summarized participant results, we presented \textit{Teleoscope} in two multi-hour analysis sessions with a visualization research group.
 Our results reflect the analysis of that group along with our own analysis and solution brainstorming.